Variosss/DCS-Datamine/README.md

 git remote add origin https://github.com/Variosss/DCS-Datamine git pull origin main
 ```
 After this just commit the files.
+Make sure to you are not commiting anything from the Bazar/Liveries folder.
+All the files there are useles for this project